 - Then make tacos!
 Heat up the corn tortillas (over an open flame like a gas burner if you can, but no worries if not).
 Then layer on the taco filling, cilantro or cilantro sauce, cotija cheese and pickled red onions.

-Black beans add great flavor and texture to these ground pork tacos.
+Dietary needs are highly individual.
+But begin with good pork, and you’re off to a fabulous start.
+Black beans add great flavor and texture to this pork tacos recipe.
 They also add lots of dietary fiber and help lighten the environmental load of your meal.

 For the pork filling